 Coronavirus outbreak: Study reveals lockdown-like situations better air quality in India

-New Delhi, June 04: A series of lockdowns that were enforced due to the outbreak of COVID-19 has led to large improvement in air quality in India, say scientists.
+New Delhi, June 04: A series of lockdowns that were enforced due to the outbreak of COVID-19 has led to a large improvement in air quality in India, say scientists.
 These scientists suggest that such interventions may be used as a possible emergency measure to combat severe air pollution episodes like those witnessed in Delhi-NCR region during the winter months.

 Ahead of the World Environment Day that is celebrated on June 5, experts have outlined several environmental factors that saw improvements in India as a result of the lockdowns, namely air quality, noise pollution, water quality, and biodiversity among others due to reduced industrial and human activities.